-The following sections of this factsheet provide an overview of assessment and rehabilitation, before providing some practical coping strategies.
+The following sections provide an overview of assessment and rehabilitation, before providing some practical coping strategies.

 The initial assessment of executive functioning after brain injury will usually be carried out by a clinical neuropsychologist.
 The assessment provides detailed information about an individual's cognitive, emotional and behavioural deficits.
 The results can then assist in planning rehabilitation strategies to manage the problems.

 During an assessment, the neuropsychologist will consider the following questions: